 Much of the research on the effectiveness of farm bill conservation programs focuses on outcomes and opportunity costs in specific states or groups of states in the especially fertile areas of the U.S. — primarily the Midwest.

-Opportunity costs are what is given up when a choice is made.
+Opportunity costs refer to what is given up when a choice is made.
 For agricultural producers, the cost of conservation is producing food for sale.
 The February 2020 paper in Applied Economic Perspectives and Policy explores opportunity costs in Kansas — specifically, whether conservation rental payments push land values up enough to counteract foregone crop sales, or whether the contracts hurt land values.

 The authors analyze land parcel sales in the state spanning 1998 to 2014.
 They find sales of land with existing conservation contracts sell for 7% less on average than similar parcels without contracts.
 The buyer is discounted some money on the sale because they can’t farm it for a period of time.